KVSSetty/kvssetty.ai/README.md

 # kvssetty.ai
-this is my KVS Setty AI web site
+This is my KVS Setty AI website